 Capability-Value-Probability Matrix

-At a very high level, the Capability-Value-Probability Matrix is used in the context of business, marketing, finance.
+At a very high level, the Capability-Value-Probability Matrix is used in the context of business, strategy, decision-making.

 Capability-Value-Probability Matrix quadrant descriptions, including examples